I am Trish Cliff, the founder of TrishTravelFood. I am an urban food consultant. I travel, research, design urban edible spaces, grow food and cook.

 Social Impact Assessment (SIA) Applied Workshop: Gaudi Crypt, Colònia Güell, Barcelona – June 2016

 A 3-day workshop project coordinated by Leeds Beckett University and Turisme de Barcelona.
 The aim of which was to produce a Draft Social Impact Management Plan (SIMP)for Gaudi Crypt and Colònia Güell, Barcelona.
-The plan was created following some face to face interviews with key stakeholders.
+The plan was created following some face to face interviews with the principal stakeholders.
 This was followed by analysis of the interviews and the creation of a set of social impacts for the site.
-These impacts were then prioritised and an engagement strategy for stakeholders created.
+These effects were then prioritised and an engagement strategy for stakeholders created.